Copyright Nigel Hill

 You will usually be required to bring a packed lunch and refreshments.
 Most courses also require suitable outdoor clothing and sturdy footwear to be worn.

 Each day is usually limited to 15 places, with 6 as the normal minimum to proceed.

 Many courses are very popular, so early booking is recommended.

-To see the available Study Days please visit Whats On and use Event Type of Study Day in the filter.
+To see the available Study Days, you can either download the Study Days brochure below or visit Whats On and use Event Type of Study Day in the filter.